Satellite navigation device: Vehicle navigation

+Modern technology allows for the integration of GPS-tracking dashcams, accurately recording the vehicle's location and speed.
+This information is extremely helpful for filing insurance claims and fighting unfair traffic tickets.

 Aviation

-Aviators use Satnav to navigate and to improve safety and the efficiency of the flight.
+Aviators use satellite navigation for navigation and to improve safety and the efficiency of the flight.
 This may allow pilots to be independent of ground-based navigational aids, enable more efficient routes and provide navigation into airports that lack ground-based navigation and surveillance equipment.
 There are now some GPS units that allow aviators to get a clearer look in areas where the satellite is augmented to be able to have safe landings in bad visibility conditions.
-There have now been two new signals made for GPS, the first being made to help in critical conditions in the sky and the other will make GPS more of a robust navigation service.
+There have now been two new signals made for GPS, the first being made to help in critical conditions in the sky and the other to make GPS more of a robust navigation service.
 Many aviator services have now made it a required service to use a GPS.
 Commercial aviation applications include GNSS devices that calculate location and feed that information to large multi-input navigational computers for autopilot, course information and correction displays to the pilots, and course tracking and recording devices.